CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

     > **Note**: AAD Connect synchronizes automatically now when you modify the OUs being synced.
 You can use the **Synchronization Service** to monitor sync status.

 ### Task 4: Verify the Entra hybrid join

+In this task you will verify that SEA-CL2 has successfully completed Entra hybrid join by checking device status locally and in the Entra admin center.

 1. Switch to **HOSTVM** and select **SEA-CL2** VM desktop shortcut and sign in as **Contoso\\Administrator** with the password of **Pa55w.rd**.